 As small business owners, it can be daunting to find a project management tool that works well for you and your business!
 One of the top five questions I’m asked is “Is HoneyBook a good project management tool?”

 In today’s video, I’m going to give you a few reasons why HoneyBook probably is not the best option for a project management tool.
-But, I’m also gonna give you a few options of better project management tools for your business and why they might be better at helping you manage projects..
+But, I’m also gonna give you a few options of better project management tools for your business and why they might be better at helping you manage client projects.

 The first reason why HoneyBook is probably not a great project management tool is that it’s actually built to be a CRM.
 (Customer Relationship Management or Client Relationship Management).
 It’s very client-facing, whereas a project management tool in your business is primarily behind-the-scenes.
-While using HoneyBook, you can do things like manage clients, send invoices and contracts, schedule, and send your pricing guide.
+While using HoneyBook, you can do things like booking clients, manage clients, send invoices and contracts, schedule, and send your pricing guide.
 These tasks are all client-facing instead of just behind the scenes.

 The second reason that HoneyBook may not be your best option is really some of the lack of functionality.
 Honestly, in some of the features that HoneyBook lacks on the project management side, there are other platforms that will serve you better in your business.